MarioAuditore/TDA-for-Travelling-Salesman/README.md

 [`train_tsp_pipeline.ipynb`](train_tsp_pipeline.ipynb) contains the main pipeline of the work: topological feature extraction, training, and visualization.
 This file can be run in Google Colaboratory.

-['checkpoint'](checkpoint) contains checkpoints with model parameters, metrics, statistics about the training process.
+[`checkpoint`](checkpoint) contains checkpoints with model parameters, metrics, statistics about the training process.

 [`TDA`](TDA) contains notebooks with experiments performed during the research and development of topological features.